Ap Econ Unit 1 Test

 VIII.
 The Circular Flow Model: Understanding Economic Interactions

 The circular flow model provides a simplified representation of the interactions between households and firms in a market economy.
 Households supply factors of production (land, labor, capital) to firms, who use these factors to produce goods and services.
 Firms pay households for these factors in the form of wages, rent, interest, and profits.
-Households then use this income to purchase goods and services from firms.
+Still, households then use this income to purchase goods and services from firms.
 This creates a continuous flow of money, goods, and services within the economy.

 Understanding the circular flow model helps visualize the interconnectedness of different sectors of the economy and how economic activity generates income and expenditure.